hmignon/P13_mignon_helene/README.en.md

 All images are tagged with the CircleCI commit “hash” (*$CIRCLE_SHA1*).

 ### Heroku
-To create an app in your Heroku account, several methods are available :
+To create an app in your Heroku account, several methods are available:

-- **Method 1 :** Create the app manually on the Heroku website.
+- **Method 1:** Create the app manually on the Heroku website.
 The name of the app must match the *HEROKU_APP_NAME* variable set in CircleCI.
 Install the [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql) addon for the app.

-- **Method 2 :** Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli).
+- **Method 2:** Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli).
 Use the
 command `heroku apps:create <app-name> --region eu --addons=heroku-postgresql` with the desired name for the app.
 The name of the app must match the *HEROKU_APP_NAME* variable set in CircleCI.

-- **Method 3 :** Edit the CircleCI pipeline configuration for the first commit > add one the following command lines to *[.circleci/config.yml](.circleci/config.yml)* whether you want to :
+- **Method 3:** Edit the CircleCI pipeline configuration for the first commit > add one the following command lines to *[.circleci/config.yml](.circleci/config.yml)* whether you want to:

-  - Create a new app from scratch with the Heroku Postgres addon :
+  - Create a new app from scratch with the Heroku Postgres addon:

    `HEROKU_API_KEY=${HEROKU_TOKEN} heroku apps:create $HEROKU_APP_NAME --region eu --addons=heroku-postgresql`

-  - Install the Heroku Postgres addon to an existing app :
+  - Install the Heroku Postgres addon to an existing app:

    `HEROKU_API_KEY=${HEROKU_TOKEN} heroku addons:create heroku-postgresql -a $HEROKU_APP_NAME --confirm $HEROKU_APP_NAME`

-   **Note : Leave the config file unchanged if your app already exists with the Heroku Postgres addon.**
+   **Note: Leave the config file unchanged if your app already exists with the Heroku Postgres addon.**

    The first CircleCI workflow will create the app / install the addon automatically.
 **Remember to remove the command line added to *[.circleci/config.yml](.circleci/config.yml)* for future commits.**